 While you might come to Jerusalem for the history, culture, and sightseeing, there’s one thing that’s undeniable about this city: Jerusalem food is in a league of its own.
 From Middle Eastern & Mediterranean food to the cuisines of the world, you’re never too far from an incredible meal when you’re in Jerusalem.
 The biggest problem you might run into?
 Figuring out exactly what to eat.
 Here’s our ultimate guide to Jerusalem food!

-Manila is a destination where visitors and tourists flock for a stress-free night out with block parties, hole-in-the-wall bars, and a loud and vibrant night with strangers.
-Whether you prefer a chill vibe or grand partying with a group of friends, there is no better way to exhibit your fun side than to visit the best Manila bars.
+Manila is a destination where visitors and tourists flock for a stress-free night out with block parties, hole-in-the-wall bars, and a loud and vibrant night full of adventures!
+Whether you prefer a chill vibe or grand partying with a group of friends, Manila has it all.

 While you might head to Jerusalem to go on tours of the Old City, and wander around ancient sites, you’ll definitely want to add cafes in Jerusalem to your to-do list.
 If you’re anything like us, you’ll need plenty of caffeine to get through the day.
 Plus, many of these cafes have breakfast, lunch, snack options, and even dinner, to keep you fueled while you explore.
 Here’s our list of the best cafes in Jerusalem you should definitely visit while you’re in Israel.